-Retention and subsequent sale of by-catch has caused problems for some purse seine fleets operating in the region.
-Sale of by-catch (and tuna discards) has lead to intense conflict between seiner crews and local fisherman in the Solomons and Fiji (A.D.
-Lewis, pers. comm.)
-The same is true in American Samoa, where inexpensive and readily available purse seine and longline by-catch has long been a constraint on the development of local artisanal fisheries (Itano, 1991).
-Since the recent ban of high seas transhipment (June 1993), problems relating to the influx of by-catch from Taiwanese and Korean purse seine vessels have been addressed to some extent by regulations restricting local trade of rejected by-catch in the ports of Kosrae and Chuuk (SPC, 1994).
+Retention and subsequent sale of by-catch has caused problems for some purse-seine fleets operating in the region.
+Sale of by-catch (and tuna discards) has lead to intense conflict between seiner crews and local fishermen in the Solomons and Fiji (A.D.
+Lewis pers. comm.)
+The same is true in American Samoa, where inexpensive and readily available purse-seine and longline by-catch has long been a constraint on the development of local artisanal fisheries (Itano 1991).
+Since the recent ban on high seas transshipment (June 1993), problems relating to the influx of by-catch from Taiwanese and Korean purse-seine vessels have been addressed to some extent by regulations restricting local trade of rejected by-catch in the ports of Kosrae and Chuuk (Heberer pers. comm.).